Luke on Twitter

 1:06:50 BR: Yeah, let's think through it.

 1:06:51 LC: Sure, so if you look at the valuations in the public markets today, they are very high by any historical measure.
 And so high valuations do not imply short-termism.
-They imply that the market is placing very, very high prices on companies.
 Now, it just turns out that a lot of that has to do with the way capital flows work today, not just with cash flows.
 And so what's going on effectively is we changed the retirement system in 2005.
 So we default decided to put a lot of people's money into index funds.
 Index funds just blindly buy a set of equity as a set of stocks, just as capital flows into them, and so we've had more and more retirement flows, so you see all of these stocks get bid up.
 That has been a huge reason for valuations going up.
 But anyway, you look at this and say, alright, so just on a project basis, companies are actually getting huge valuations.
 Now quarter to quarter, companies face unbelievable pressure to sort of make a mark that Wall Street thinks is good or bad.
 And what ends up happening is people are definitely optimizing over the quarters, because the research analysts, it's so difficult to see inside the companies that these are the metrics that they use to measure what's going on.

 1:08:13 LC: So it's sort of a mixed bag.
-We are getting really high valuations, but there is still a lot of quarter to quarter pressure, but at the same time, I mean I look at this and say...
+We are getting really high valuations, but there is still a lot of quarter to quarter pressure.
+But at the same time, I mean I look at this and say...
 I think it's actually closer to the journalism and editorial arguments, where it used to be that these newspapers were monopolies and then separately or sort of for social reasons, they were also safeguarding these unbelievable journalists, and it was this huge benefit to society.
 The reason it worked was the newspapers were monopolies, so they really didn't face competition, and then culturally it became normal for them to sort of support journalists.
 And then it was like a social competition, like "Who is going to win the Pulitzer price this year?
 Who's sort of funding the best journalists?"
 If you go look at the big corporate R&D labs, you find that it was a set of funders that were basically semi-government entities.
 They were such great monopolies, and culturally, the people who are running those companies also wanted the R&D labs, maybe out of a sense of patriotism, maybe out of some other sense, but I think that's sort of how they came to be.
 And when those monopolies were broken up, they basically weren't able to keep funding the R&D labs.

 1:09:40 LC: I do think that some of today's monopolies and oligopolies, these are the Facebooks and the Googles and the Microsofts of the world, they are able to fund big R&D labs, and we could argue about whether it's the same as Bell labs or PARC...
 But they're definitely trying, they have been inspired by those old examples, and my friends who work there, I do think are quite brilliant.
-So I do think that the ones that you're talking about and that I've read that you've written about, I think that it was basically this really nice side effect of monopolies that also doing it.
+So I do think that the ones that you're talking about and that I've read that you've written about, I think that it was basically this nice side effect of monopolies that also doing it.
 But at the same time, not every monopoly...
 And in fact, almost every monopoly isn't going to have that cultural imperative.
 And then on the flipside, let's look at the ones that aren't monopolies, and this is again, partially a narrative problem and partially a reality problem.
 People haven't come up with a good metric for outsiders to know that research projects are going to do well long-term, so the outsiders feel comfortable funding them.

 1:10:48 LC: So an example is that over the last 15 years, you can go look at pharmaceutical companies, and you'll see that their R&D budgets are getting cut.
 And what happened was a lot of investors were looking at the returns on that R&D over a three-year basis and a five-year basis, and they were saying, "Look, we're not seeing any returns here, it really doesn't make sense for you to be spending money."
 And of course, people trot out the worst examples when they're making arguments, but there was a set of pharmaceutical companies that maybe was abusing the R&D line.
 Maybe they were basically not really doing great research, and they were paying themselves a lot of money to not do great research.
-And some hard-charging Wall Street hedge funds came in and really, really pressured those companies to stop spending on R&D. Now, you'd say socially, that's terrible outcome.
+And some hard-charging Wall Street hedge funds came in and pressured those companies to stop spending on R&D. Now, you'd say socially, that's terrible outcome.
 We could say, "Look, maybe the R&D is a public good, not a private good, so we need some way to incentivize that and we can have that conversation."
 I think it's possibly solvable if we come up with a new set of metrics that everyone actually believes.

 1:12:07 BR: Yeah, so this goes back to the legibility point.